Mel Campbell: Blogging and podcasting

 Campbell began her personal blog, A Wild Young Under-Whimsy, in March 2004.
 She also maintains a fashion blog called Footpath Zeitgeist, where she posts research for and discussion about her published work on fashion.

-Campbell has contributed to Crikeys politics blog, The Stump, and is also a contributing editor at feminist blog The Dawn Chorus.

 In 2016 Campbell joined the hosting team of the fortnightly literary and culture podcast The Rereaders, alongside regular hosts Sam Twyford-Moore, Stephanie Van Schilt and Dion Kagan.
 "Steph and Dion laughed when I referred to this podcast as "the famous Rereaders", but to me it really is like that movie Rock Star where Mark Wahlberg plays a tribute band singer who's invited to join the band for real," Campbell said in December 2015 when her role was announced.
 "Guesting on the Rereaders back in November was so much fun.
 And I'm looking forward to hanging out more with these guys in 2016, talking about my favourite topic – culture."